 Train in our cutting-edge simulation labs equipped with the latest technology and adaptive equipment used in the field.
 This hands-on experience ensures students are well-prepared for real-world scenarios.

-Embark on a fulfilling career path with Marian University's Doctor of Occupational Therapy program.
-Join us at Marian University's Doctor of Occupational Therapy program and embark on a journey to become a skilled, compassionate, and innovative occupational therapist ready to be a transformational leader making a positive impact in communities and beyond.
+Begin an enriching career journey with Marian University's Doctor of Occupational Therapy program.
+Join us and embark on the path to becoming a skilled, compassionate, and innovative occupational therapist.
+Prepare to lead transformation and make a positive impact in communities and beyond.

 The Marian University entry-level occupational therapy doctoral degree program has applied for accreditation by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 7501 Wisconsin Avenue, Suite 510E, Bethesda, MD 20814.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA, and its web address is www.acoteonline.org.